TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Top-levelObjects/Index.rst

          *top, left, menu, right, bottom, border* for top and menu frames etc.

          These are just recommendations.
-Especially the name 'page' for the content bearing page is very common.
+However, especially the name 'page' for the content bearing page is very common.

 .. container:: table-row